Brown Tips on Coleus Leaves

 Symptoms

-- browning appearing after a period of inconsistent watering
+- browning that appeared not long after a stretch of missed or irregular watering

 Causes